IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 # Step 3: Creating a Database API

 We have our base application working at this point.
 We have a Node.js back end running on Bluemix, a stylized front end which handles client-side interaction, and Watson SaaS to help us transcribe the user's speech.
 However, we are missing a core component of any application: the datastore.
-We need to be able to persist dat.
+We need to be able to persist data.
 Right now, our transcripts are dissapearing into the ether after every session.
 This step will lay out how easy it is to not only create a database on Bluemix, but to interface with it by wrapping it in a simple RESTful [Loopback API][loopback_url].

 ## Creating the Loopback API